Adzz/keyword_lens/README.md

 unseen = [2, 3, 4, 5]; seen = [1]
 unseen = [1, 2, 3, 4, 5]; seen = []
 ```

+Internally we iterate through the nested data structures in this way.

 TODO: expand this explanation.